rust-lang/book/src/ch17-04-more-ways-of-combining-futures.md

 The version with `yield_now` is *way* faster!

-> Note: This means that async can be a useful tool even for CPU-bound tasks,
-> depending on what else your program is doing, because it provides a useful
-> tool for structuring the relationships between different parts of the program.
-> This is a form of *cooperative multitasking*, where each future has both the
-> power to determine when it hands over control via await points and therefore
-> also the *responsibility* to avoid blocking for too long.
-This is how some
-> Rust-based embedded operating systems work!
+This means that async can be useful even for CPU-bound tasks, depending on what else your program is doing, because it provides a useful tool for structuring the relationships between different parts of the program.
+This is a form of *cooperative multitasking*, where each future has both the power to determine when it hands over control via await points.
+Each future therefore also has the *responsibility* to avoid blocking for too long.
+In some Rust-based embedded operating systems, this is the *only* kind of multitasking!

 In real-world code, you will not usually be alternating function calls with await points on every single line, of course.
 The underlying dynamic is an